To find out more about the law clerk experience and the application and selection process, scroll down or click on these links.

 The number of law clerk positions may vary from year to year.
 Typically, one to three positions will be filled each year.

-In 2016-2017, a candidate who is admitted as a member of the Bar of one of the Provinces or Territories of Canada made $61,163.70 per annum.
+In 2018, a candidate who was admitted as a member of the Bar of one of the provinces or territories of Canada made $61,163.70 per annum.

-In 2016-2017, a law graduate not yet admitted as a member of the Bar of one of the Provinces or Territories of Canada made $36,000 per annum.
+In 2018, a law graduate not yet admitted as a member of the Bar of one of the provinces or territories of Canada made $36,000 per annum.

 Except as provided by agreement or by the Labour Standards Code of Nova Scotia or other applicable legislation, law clerks are not entitled to any benefits and do not come within the Civil Service Act or other legislation relating to persons in the public service.